Due to the icing and unsafe driving conditions, all St. John's University's New York campuses will close today, Thursday, March 5.

 The School of Law’s Center for Labor and Employment Law is a forum where students, practitioners and scholars come together to explore the practice and theory of labor and employment law.
 Central to the Center’s mission and offerings is the importance, and sanctity, of doing good work in the world.
 As David L. Gregory, the Center’s Executive Director and the Law School’s Dorothy Day Professor of Law, notes: “The Center strives to show students, by engagement and example, that they can be successful practitioners who also give back to their communities.”

 Students gain a strong foundation for this work through the Law School’s comprehensive labor and employment law curriculum that includes classes and externships in the public and private sectors.
 They also have the opportunity to engage with labor and employment law professionals at a range of conferences, symposia, workshops and other programs hosted by the Center each year.

 With the generous support of alumni and friends, the Center provides hands-on opportunities for students to gain practical skills, relevant experience, and professional connections through scholarships, fellowships, networking events and competitions.
-Among the Center's primary supporters are members of its Board of Advisors, including:
+Among the Center's primary supporters are members of the Executive Committee of its Board of Advisors, including: